cshmookler/neovim_crypt/README.md

 ## **neovim_crypt**

-A Neovim plugin for encrypting, securely viewing, and decrypting files on Linux.
+A Neovim plugin for encrypting and decrypting files on Linux.

 ### Install with [Lazy.nvim](https://github.com/folke/lazy.nvim)